Installation

 python --version - The installation completed without errors

-- Your PATH includes the Python scripts directory
+- Your venv is activated, or your PATH includes the Python scripts directory